Pakistan’s Generals Strike Again: Sharif’s Ouster Is a Scary Shake-Up

 The recent demise of Prime Minister Nawaz Sharif is a victory for the country’s generals who despise Sharif for being “soft” on India and seeking peace in Afghanistan.
 His brother Shahbaz will replace Nawaz but faces a country in turmoil and must first win a by-election to parliament to take on the job.

-Make no mistake: instability in Pakistan is dangerous for the United States and for the world.
+Make no mistake: Instability in Pakistan is dangerous for the United States and for the world.
 Pakistan has the fastest growing nuclear weapons program in the world, along with intermediate-range ballistic missiles, American supplied F16 jets, and is developing tactical nuclear weapons.

-In Pakistan’s 70-year history no prime minister has ever served a full term in office, all 18 attempts have left short of time.
-Sharif has been prime minister three times over the last three decades and removed from office each time.
+In Pakistan’s 70-year history, no prime minister has ever served a full term in office; all 18 attempts have left short of time.
+Sharif has been prime minister three times over the last three decades and has been removed from office each time.
 His administration this time had the distinction of being the first elected government ever to replace a previously elected government by the ballot box.

 The Supreme Court ousted Sharif due to a corruption scandal that emerged more than a year ago, when the so-called Panama Papers were leaked.
 Investigators found that Sharif's family had sizable amounts of money and assets in London, including four luxury flats that allegedly had been purchased with illegal proceeds.
 A Joint Investigation Tribunal dominated by the army concluded that the family had assets far beyond their income and recommended the case to Pakistan's Supreme Court.